Auburn Hills, Michigan

 Auburn Hills is a city in Oakland County in the U.S. state of Michigan.
 A northern suburb of Detroit, Auburn Hills is located about 26 mi north of downtown Detroit.
 As of the 2020 census, the city had a population of 24,360.

-Auburn Hills is home to Oakland University and the U.S. headquarters of Stellantis North America (formerly Chrysler) and BorgWarner.
+Auburn Hills is notable as the home of Oakland University, and the site of the North American headquarters of Stellantis.
+The city is a major hub of manufacturing and commerce, particularly in the automotive industry, with facilities of more than 50 automotive corporations.
 Before incorporating as a city in 1983, the area was part of the now-defunct Pontiac Township.

 History

-Auburn Hills began as Pontiac Township, including the village of Auburn, in 1821, at what is today the corner of Auburn and Squirrel roads.
+In 1821, Auburn Hills began as Pontiac Township which included the village of Auburn at what is today the corner of Auburn and Squirrel roads.
 Situated on the Clinton River, it was named by Aaron Webster, the first settler, for Auburn, New York.
 His sawmill and grist mill attracted settlers to Auburn.
 After the streets were laid out in 1826, Auburn rivaled nearby Pontiac until the 1860s, when it lost its own prosperity.
 The town was renamed Amy in 1880, and it officially became Auburn Heights in 1919.
 Pontiac Township bordered the city of Pontiac on two sides.